MicrosoftEdge/WebView2Feedback/specs/Workers.md

   /// The active service worker that was created.
 If there is no active service worker, the completed handler immediately returns `S_OK` and with a null pointer.
   /// The active service worker is the service worker that controls the pages within the scope of the registration.
 See the [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorker)
   /// for more information.
+  ///
+  /// This corresponds to the `active` property of the `ServiceWorkerRegistration` object in the DOM.
+  /// For more information, see the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration/active).
   HRESULT GetServiceWorker(
       [in] ICoreWebView2GetServiceWorkerCompletedHandler* handler
   );